 Walking sticks come in various shapes and sizes to suit the user.
 Handles can vary from a traditional crook-shape to swan-necked variety which can be slightly more comfortable.
 It is also useful to use a wrist strap in order to secure the stick whilst it’s not in use.

-Another useful option is the folding walking stick that can be easily stored away in a shopping bag or in the car.
+Another useful option is the folding walking stick, which can be easily stored away in a shopping bag or in the car.

 For more support, you can opt for a three or four-footed walking stick.
 Some sticks also have a foldaway seat attached allowing you to sit and rest on longer walks.